Physician Assistant College Admissions Test (PA-CAT)Evidence-based assessment of academic preparedness

 Why the PA-CAT

-Over the last five years applications to PA school have risen dramatically.
-This is partly a result of the increase in the number of accredited PA programs in the U.S. The increase in applications also reflects the strong interest in the profession for those looking to work as a health-care provider.
-A typical PA program receives many hundreds of applications for only 40-60 available incoming seats.
+Over the last five years, applications to PA programs have risen dramatically.
+This is partly a result of the increase in the number of accredited PA programs in the U.S. The increase in applications also reflects the strong interest in the physician assistant profession for those looking to work as a healthcare provider.
+A typical PA program receives many hundreds of applications for only 36 to 48 available incoming seats.

 PA educators have expressed a strong interest in having an admissions instrument that would help them better select from a large group of qualified applicants.
 Such an exam would save two of the biggest challenges facing PA admissions professionals: